-(B) The Supplier is in the business of supplying and/or providing telecommunications infrastructure system, hardware, software and services.
+(B) The Supplier is in the business of supplying and/or providing licensed access to marketing software as a service (SaaS).

 (C) The Customer wishes to enter into this Agreement, which is a master framework agreement, with the Supplier for the provision of System, Hardware, Software and/or Services in accordance with the terms of this Agreement.